jaredly/PudgePacket.github.io/_posts/2014-07-28-first-taste-of-rust.markdown

 }
 {% endhighlight %}

 I enjoy writing functional code when I can but it's not always possible in my line of work.
-Rusts immutability by default with `let` felt like a sound design decision however the ability to use mutable variables without hassle was the clincher here.
+Rusts 'immutability by default' with `let` felt like a sound design decision however the ability to use mutable variables without hassle was the clincher here.

 {% highlight rust %}
 let x = 50i; // Immutable
 let mut y = 50i; // Mutable

 x = 100i; // Error